mavryk-network/mavryk-rust/baking/mainnet/README.md

 ## Import Keys from Ledger

-First, inspect if the ledger is recognized by the `tezos-client`
+First, inspect if the ledger is recognized by the `mavryk-client`

 ```
-$ tezos-client \
+$ mavryk-client \
    --base-dir "$HOME/data-mainnet/client" \
    list connected ledgers
 ## Ledger `major-squirrel-thick-hedgehog`